smenjas/educational-content/computers.md

 prefer a desktop or a laptop.
 Those who use tablets for programming usually connect to a remote server and run their programs there, which means you need to have a stable Internet connection to be productive.
-On a desktop or a laptop, you can easily write programs without any Internet connection at all.
+On a desktop or a laptop, you can easily write programs with intermittent Internet access.

 ### Voice Assistants
 Voice assistants are included in most smartphones, and some desktops and laptops.
-There are also standalone devices designed to be use mostly with voice input, some of which don't have screens.
+There are also standalone devices designed for voice input, some of which don't have screens.
 Alexa, the Google Assistant, and Siri are the most popular.

 Alexa and the Google Assistant record what they hear, and use those recordings to target advertising to you.
 Siri does not share information with